PreranaPattnaik4/Nexus-AI-Autonomous-IT-Co-Manager/PROJECT_REPORT.md

 5. An alert, such as *"High CPU on Cache Server"*, appears on the dashboard.
 The user clicks **"Resolve with AI."**
 6. Gemini autonomously creates and starts a new task to diagnose and fix the CPU issue.
 7. Another task fails.
 The user clicks **"Retry with AI."** Gemini analyzes the failure log, creates a corrected plan, and supersedes the failed task.
-8. The user opens the **System Health Assistant**, clicks the mic icon, and asks, "How many tasks are failing?"
-The assistant provides a real-time **spoken answer**.
+8. The user opens the **System Health Assistant** from the right-side panel, clicks the mic icon, and asks, "How many tasks are failing?"
+The assistant provides a real-time answer.
 9. Once a task is complete, the user can view a detailed, AI-generated RCA report.
 The dashboard updates with the latest task stats and a new weekly **AI Insight**.

 ### 🔟 Technology Stack Table